-Why: Holland America Line, more than any other big-ship cruise line, is renowned for catering to solo guests.
-There are plenty of programs that don't require partners, and activities that can be delightfully solitary or a means to meet others (the culinary programs, from hands-on workshops to wine tastings, are tons of fun!).
-The Single Partner's Program, its roommate-matching service, matches passengers of the same sex with others who want to share -- and guarantees you'll pay just the double occupancy price, even if no partner can be found.
+Why: Holland America Line is renowned for catering to solo cruisers.
+There are plenty of programs that don't require partners and activities that can be delightfully solitary or a means to meeting others.
+(The culinary programs, from hands-on workshops to wine tastings, are tons of fun.)
+The Single Partners Program, available on most voyages, offers hosted onboard solo traveler events like cocktail mixers and games.
+It also proposes a roommate-matching service, pairing passengers of the same sex with others who want to share -- and guarantees you'll pay only the agreed-upon price, even if no partner can be found.

-Discounts available: Solo fares are often as low as 125 percent of the regular fares, but occasional sales can bring single traveler rates down to 110 percent.
+Discounts Available: Solo fares are often as low as 125 percent of the regular fares, but occasional sales can bring single traveler rates down to 110 percent.
 The line is quick to point out that these fares are "capacity controlled and subject to availability."
-In other words, book early!
+In other words, book early.

-Why: Crystal is one of the most popular luxury line for solos, who make up to 15 percent of its passengers on some sailings.
-Solos are attracted by the wide range of activities onboard, plus singles' parties, gentleman hosts and supplements that can be as low as 25 percent for certain categories.
-Many luxury-minded solos also choose Crystal because it features assigned dining room seating, which is unique in this market segment (most luxury lines have an open single-seating dining room); this set-seating dining policy means you dine with the same folks every night.
-Additionally, the Table for 8 program lets solo travelers dine at the specialty restaurants with other singles.
-Finally, while Crystal Symphony and Crystal Serenity are as spacious as super-liners, they carry only 940 and 1,080 passengers respectively; a sense of community prevails onboard.
+Why: Crystal is one of the most popular luxury lines for solos, who make up to 25 percent of the line's passengers on some sailings.
+Solo travelers are attracted by the wide range of activities onboard, plus singles' parties, gentleman hosts (and hostesses) and supplements that can be as low as 25 percent for certain categories.
+Many luxury-minded solos also choose Crystal because it features assigned dining room seating, which is unique in this market segment.
+(Most luxury lines have an open single-seating dining room.)
+This set-seating dining policy means you dine with the same folks every night, and the Table for 8 program lets solo travelers dine at the specialty restaurants with other singles.
+Finally, while Crystal Symphony and Crystal Serenity are as spacious as mega-ships, they carry only 922 and 1,070 passengers respectively; a sense of community prevails onboard.

 Fred.
 Olsen Cruises

-Why: Cunard's ships have long attracted solo travelers to its traditional cruise ships and ocean liners, and the convivial onboard atmosphere means that solos can easily make friends, if they so choose, with their shipmates.
+Why: Cunard has long attracted solo travelers to its traditional cruise ships and ocean liners, and the convivial onboard atmosphere means that solos can easily make friends with their shipmates if they choose.
 Cunard does try to accommodate passengers who wish to dine solo, but this depends on how full each voyage is.
 In general, solo travelers are assigned to tables with other singles.
 In addition, gentleman hosts are available to whirl single ladies around the dance floor.